misprit7/GoodKnight/README.md

 $ npm run start:electron
 ```

 3. Set breakpoints.
 The two debug profiles should handle both renderer and main processes, so you should be able to set breakpoints for either one.
+Setting this up took inspiration from [this](https://github.com/abartho/electron-typescript-vscode).